Wall Street Journal Bestselling Author and Founder of MarketingProfs

 Strategy goes beyond writing and editing to permeate your brand with a persuasive, clear, and authentic message: yours.
 How you tell your story — as well as where, when, and to whom — is just as important as your story.

 After all, your audience doesn’t care about you.
 They care about themselves.
-That holds true across verticals and channels — from SaaS products to agency services to the trends shaping ecommerce marketing.
+That holds true across verticals and channels — from SaaS products to agency services.

 (Note: to honor privacy, clients and companies associated with those results cannot be publicly identified.
 Anonymized dashboards may be provided prior to the start of new engagements after NDAs have been enacted.)

 VP of Growth at Shopify and Author of Hacking Growth

 Nothing like a good buzzword to get the mouth watering and the mind swimming.